Scotter Cemetery Policy

 1.3 Monuments and Inscriptions

 The fees indicated in 1.3 include the first inscription.
-For each inscription thereafter, a fee of £25 is payable for a headstone not exceeding 92cm (3 feet) in height and a fee of £10.00 is payable for a vase or tablet not exceeding 30cm (1foot) in height by 30cm (1 foot) in width.
+For each inscription thereafter, a fee of £55 is payable for a headstone not exceeding 92cm in height or vase/tablet not exceeding 30cm in height by 30cm in width.

 New full burial or cremated remains spaces will be allocated on a next available space basis.
 Spaces cannot be chosen out of order, the next space on the end of the row will be the only space available.
-If an interment takes place and the family wish to be in close proximity to their family member it is recommended that they purchase the Exclusive Rights of Burial for the neighbouring space to reserve it.
+Spaces cannot be reserved however family members wishing to be together can arrange for a grave to be dug double depth allowing 2 burials in one space.

 2 Interments